ThibHlln/eflowcalc/README.md

 ## Acknowledgment

-This tool was developed with the financial support of Ireland's Environmental Protection Agency (Grant Number 2014-W-LS-5).
+Early versions of this tool were developed with the financial support of Ireland’s Environmental Protection Agency (Grant Number 2014-W-LS-5).